newBie974/crud-angular-php-codeigniter/readme.rst

 My work Information
 *******************

-You need to create your database with the table.
-I put on this codeigniter.sql to create the database with table to test In application/config/database.php
+ You need to create your database with the provided table.
+I put on this codeigniter.sql to create the database with table to test
+In application/config/database.php
 The angular file is in js/app.js in application/controllers/welcome.php you will find the REST api